 - A good password is one you can remember but others can't guess and is not in a proper language or slang dictionary.
 Maybe an old school friend's initials and house or phone number?
 Maybe the first letters of the words of a line in the middle of an obscure song or show you like?
 A phrase of unrelated words is long to type but easy to remember and hard to guess.
 Have fun thinking of something you can remember that only you know.

 - It’s safe to use the same password on low value sites, but unique passwords are in order for high value sites.
 If someone gets your Facebook password, what happens if your bank account has the same password?
 If you can't remember a few hard-to-guess passwords, try a password manager.
 See PC Magazine's review of their favorites.

 - Some sites require you to change your password more frequently than necessary.
 That's overkill in most cases, but you can't argue with them.
 What's critical is if one of your passwords gets compromised, immediately change it everywhere it's used.
-Don't worry about other resources that use different passwords unless you have all of your passwords in an easy-to-read document that can be stolen.
-If so, switch to a password manager (see above) and change them all.